ranfysvalle02/mdb-ransomware-defense/README.md

 By understanding the principles of envelope encryption and its role in MongoDB's Client Side Field Level Encryption (CSFLE), you can make informed decisions about protecting sensitive data within your MongoDB applications.

-## Protecting Against Ransomware with MongoDB CSFLE
+## Mitigating Ransomware Risk with MongoDB CSFLE

-In this Github repo, we delve into the details of protecting our MongoDB data against potential ransomware attacks.
+In this Github repo, we delve into the details of mitigating the risk of our MongoDB data against potential ransomware attacks.
 This is achieved by implementing client-side field-level encryption using MongoDB Atlas and Python.
 CSFLE encrypts sensitive fields within your application before sending them to the database, ensuring their confidentiality even if attackers gain access.

 ### Prerequisites

 We'll utilize the following Python libraries: